-In case of a margin squeeze test with a retail product launch as trigger event an NRA can have a procedure in place that forbids the SMP operator to launch until the NRA has determined that the new retail product complies with the margin squeeze test.
+In the case of a margin squeeze test with a retail product launch as trigger event an NRA can have a procedure in place that forbids the SMP operator to launch until the NRA has determined that the new retail product complies with the margin squeeze test.

-Currently, most NRAs (roughly 75%) do not require the SMP operator to wait for (formal) approval before launching the new retail product.
+For the ex-ante margin squeeze tests they currently apply, most NRAs (roughly 75%) do not require the SMP operator to wait for (formal) approval before launching the new retail product.
 Among those NRAs which require the SMP operator to wait for a formal approval before launching (or amend) the relevant retail offer, two situations may occur: